-New Year's Eve is right around the corner and, if you're unlike the teetotalers of the world, you're probably in the market for a nice bottle of champagne with which to celebrate at the stroke of midnight.
+Today is New Year's Eve and, if you're unlike the teetotalers of the world, you're probably in the market for a nice bottle of champagne with which to celebrate at the stroke of midnight.
 Nothing says "Happy New Year" like the popping of a cork, but are there any sparkling wines that are good and a good price?
 Find out in our video taste test!

 One last thing to consider: If you're just going to use it as a "celebratory bottle" that you spray all over your guests while shouting "woo" and "New Years!" (right before you pass out), then any price point of suds will do; all champagne stings equally when poured into your eyes.